deivthings/vue-sequential-entrance/README.md

 # vue-sequential-entrance
 Vuejs Plugin for creating epic sequential animation entrances with a list of elements.
 Zero effort.
+Really lightweight

-# Installation
+## Installation
 In order to use into your vue project
 ```
 npm install vue-sequential-entrance